mkristofik/battle-sim/README.md

 in the top-level directory)

 ## Special Thanks To
-[Battle for Wesnoth](www.wesnoth.org) for all of the art assets.
-They can draw, and I can't.
+[Battle for Wesnoth](www.wesnoth.org) for all of the art and sound assets.

 ## License

 Copyright 2013 by Michael Kristofik
-The license for code and art assets is described in the file COPYING.txt.
+The license for code, art, and sound assets is described in the file COPYING.txt.

 ## Contact Info